 If you already hold a Clinical Excellence Award granted under the old scheme, transitional arrangements apply in England between the old and the new schemes.

 How to register and apply with ACCIA

-You can start your application on the ACCIA online portal once the application window opens on 10 March 2023.
+You can start your application on the ACCIA online portal - the application window opened on 10 March 2023.

 If registering for the first time, select New to the system | Register and complete the form as a Contact of an Existing Employer.
 If your employer is not listed, contact firstname.lastname@example.org.
 You will get an email with your login details and be asked to set up a password.
 You can register to the portal at any time.
 (RCPCH has no access to the ACCIA’s online portal.)